We are a collective of Wellington and Auckland Jews whose views are not represented in the current public discourse on Jewish affairs.

 - We were the proud guests of Green MP Golriz Ghahraman at the first parliamentary event to focus on the rights of Palestinian children.
-We spoke in support of Palestinian members of Wellington-Palestine.
+We spoke in support of Palestinian members of Justice for Palestine.
 Following that event, Young Labour endorsed our joint call to recognise the State of Palestine.

 - Our human equality implies a set of actions grounded in law and in our human and collective political rights.
 Equality is not anti-Jewish; it is not anti-anyone.
 Rights are not a zero-sum good.
 They belong in the economy of abundance: the more freedom and dignity we all have, the more we can make.